Local systems and vanishing Maslov class: Notation and conventions

-This means that one may in the usual way prove that any quasi isomorphism $f:\AA \to \BB$ of dgas induces an $\pi_0$-equivalence of left modules categories over the dgas, the equivalence is given by transport of coefficients (pullback) $f^*:\BB\text{-Mod}\to \AA\text{-Mod}$ and derived tensor $\BB \otimes_{\AA}^L(-):\AA\text{-Mod}\to \BB\text{-Mod}$.
-The proof uses the spectral sequences we considered above (where ungraded complexes are treated as periodic).
+This means that one may in the usual way prove that any quasi isomorphism $f:\AA \to \BB$ of dgas induces a $\pi_0$-equivalence of left modules categories over the dgas, the equivalence is given by transport of coefficients (pullback) $f^*:\BB\text{-Mod}\to \AA\text{-Mod}$ and derived tensor $\BB \otimes_{\AA}^L(-):\AA\text{-Mod}\to \BB\text{-Mod}$.
+The proof uses the spectral sequences from the filtrations considered above (where ungraded complexes are treated as periodic).
 Note that it is very important that the filtration of the bar complex starts at $0$ to get a half plane spectral sequence.

 We may even consider both left and right modules over $\AA$, and generally these categories can be very different.
 However in the cases we care about where $\AA=C_*\Omega X$ is chains on a loop space, we have an antipode which reverses the direction of the loop making the categories of left and right modules equivalent.
 We also have a diagonal map of dgas